Probabilistic modelling of internet routes

 - Come up with good evaluation metrics, given the objectives of capturing route diversity, generalisation, training and inference complexity, …

-- Explore ideas presented above.
+- Explore modelling ideas presented above.

 - Improve one of the models.